Finding a Career in Travel NursingPosted On February 25, 2013

 The good news is that finding assignments will get easier the more assignments you finish.
 But keep your expectations in check when searching for that first assignment.
 This means that you might not get your ideal location from the get-go.
 Of course, since an assignment typically lasts for only thirteen weeks, is it really so bad if your first assignments aren’t in your desired locations?
 In other words, if you want a rewarding career in travel nursing you need to be flexible.

 Another thing to think about when considering a travel nursing career is nursing licenses.
 There are certain states that are in a compact agreement with each other, which means that if you have a license in one of these states and it is your permanent residence, you can also work in the other states in the compact license agreement without having to get that other states license.
-Having a license within the compact states opens up many more options for travelers.
+Having a license within the nurse compact states opens up many more options for travelers.

-If you are only licensed in one state and it is not part of the compact agreement, then it may take more time to find a position and to actually start one because you will have to obtain a license in that particular state.
+If you are only licensed in one state and it is not part of the nursing compact states agreement, then it may take more time to find a position and to actually start one because you will have to obtain a license in that particular state.
 There are some facilities in certain states such as Massachusetts, Washington, California, Oregon and New Hampshire that will not even consider you for a position unless you have a license in hand for that particular state because it takes so long to obtain the license and those facilities that are posting a position need the traveler immediately, not two months down the road.

 Nurses who are open to location, shift, and have either a compact license or multiple licenses can write their own ticket.
 They will enjoy the opportunity of being able to spend a summer along the coast of North Carolina, stand in awe of the amazing cherry blossoms in the spring in the District of Columbia, enjoy the fall leaves of New Hampshire or see if Alaska is really that bad in the winter.